okviz/okviz.github.io/_mydocs/www/contributing/review-guidelines/rating-system.md

 Please use our latest checklist to evaluate a visual.
 For each feature, select the appropriate option based on your assessment.

-**Version**: 1.4
+**Version**: 1.5
 **Date**: 2024-10-20

 <a href="files/rating-1.4.xlsm" class="icon-download">Download Rating Checklist (.xlsm)</a>

 > **INSTRUCTIONS**:
-- **The rating file contains a macro** that automatically show the features specific to the chart type you select.
+- **The rating file contains a macro** that automatically show the features specific to the visual type you select.
 Enable macros to use this feature.
-Otherwise, you have to select only the features that are relevant to chart type(s) you are evaluating.
+Otherwise, you have to select only the features that are relevant to visual type(s) you are evaluating.
 - The checklist asks you to provide a visual id.
 This id is a unique identifier for each visual in the [OKVIZ index](https://okviz.com/index).